 - Be sure that your furnace isn’t emitting carbon monoxide

-- Inspect for any other suspicious things that might compromise your safety
+- Inspect for any other weird things that might compromise your safety

-- Tune-up your system so that you know your equipment is working at its best efficiency, helping give you peace-of-mind that you’re in a great spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is running at its best efficiency, helping give you peace-of-mind that you’re in a great spot to potentially save money this winter

-It’s important to know that many furnace manufacturers may require annual furnace service to keep your system under their warranty.
-That’s where the pros at D & K Heating Service Experts can help.
+It’s important to know that many furnace manufacturers could require annual furnace service to keep your system under their warranty.
+That’s where the pros at D&K Home Services by Enercare can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
 Give us a call at 613-707-2421 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the winter months.